danny0838/git-store-meta/README.md

 Note that the installation is skipped to avoid a dangerous overwrite if there are existing hooks.
 In this case you can rename the existing hook files, run the installation again, and merge the hook contents manually.
+The `--force` option can be added to overwrite existing hooks if desired.

 Note that since Git doesn't provide a "post-reset" hook, git-store-meta doesn't run after a successful `git reset --hard`.
 To restore file metadata after a